Battle of Craney Island: Aftermath

-The Americans had scored a defensive victory in the face of a much larger force.
-Norfolk and the Gosport Navy Yard were spared from attack.
+The Americans had scored a defensive victory in the face of a much larger force; Norfolk and the Gosport Navy Yard were as a result spared from attack.
 Having failed in their attempt to attack Norfolk, Warren and Cockburn moved north for actions in the Chesapeake Bay, including an attempt to attack St. Michaels, Maryland, in August.

-Two days after the engagement at Craney Island, British forces crossed the Hampton Roads via Craney Island and raided the town of Hampton, Virginia.
-The raid was mostly carried out by the Independent Companies of Foreigners, a British military regiment consisting solely of former French prisoners of war who had enlisted into the unit in exchange for being released from captivity in prison hulks; as a result of the raid, Hampton was burned to the ground.
-A British officer described the actions of the Independent Companies of Foreigners in his diary: "Every horror was perpetrated with impunity – rape, murder, pillage – and not a single man was punished."
-After the raid, several Americans sent letters to the British criticizing the actions of the Independent Companies of Foreigners during the raid.
-In response, Quartermaster-General Thomas Sydney Beckwith replied that though outrages had been committed during the raid, they were in response to an incident during the battle where three boats containing troops from the Independent Companies of Foreigners were stranded by American cannon-fire; U.S. forces waded towards the boats to capture them, and Lieutenant-Colonel Charles James Napier later recalled that "One boat with thirty of the foreigners [was] stranded with a shot through her, and the Americans, wading to it, deliberately massacred the poor men!"
-In response to claims that American forces had committed a massacre during the battle, Taylor, "while not denying the firing upon the boats out of general necessity during the action, conveniently noted that the stranded Frenchmen were not deliberately targeted, and found that only one was shot... while attempting to escape."
-22 soldiers from the Independent Companies of Foreigners were captured by the Americans, "lending some credence to the Americans’ claims."
-Irregardless, "rumours of cold-blooded American brutality enraged the British forces, [with] Napier noting that his own men and the Foreigners took the news particularly badly."
+Two days after the battle, British forces crossed the Hampton Roads via Craney Island and attacked Hampton, Virginia.
+400 Virginian militiamen gathered to oppose them, but were routed by the British and fled through a nearby wood.
+In the immediate aftermath of the battle, British Major-General Thomas Sydney Beckwith described the actions of the Independent Companies of Foreigners, a British unit consisting of former French prisoners, as "highly conspicuous and praiseworthy".
+However, the unit proceeded to rob and murder several American prisoners, and after British forces occupied Hampton, the Foreigners dispersed "to plunder in every direction", inflicting "brutal treatment [upon] several peaceable Inhabitants whose age or infirmities rendered them unable to get out of their way".
+A British officer wrote in his diary that "Every horror was perpetrated with impunity – rape, murder, pillage – and not a single man was punished."

+After the raid, several Americans sent letters to the British criticizing the Foreigners' actions during raid.
+In response, Beckwith replied that their actions were in response to an incident during the battle of Craney Island where three boats containing troops from the Foreigners were stranded by American cannon fire; U.S. forces waded towards the boats to capture them, and Lieutenant-Colonel Charles James Napier later recalled that "One boat with thirty of the foreigners [was] stranded with a shot through her, and the Americans, wading to it, deliberately massacred the poor men!"
+In response to claims that American forces had committed a massacre, Taylor, "while not denying the firing upon the boats out of general necessity during the action, conveniently noted that the stranded Frenchmen were not deliberately targeted, and found that only one was shot... while attempting to escape."
+22 soldiers from the unit were captured by the Americans, "lending some credence to the Americans’ claims."
+Regardless, "rumours of cold-blooded American brutality enraged the British forces, [with] Napier noting that his own men and the Foreigners took the news particularly badly."